Applications Now Open

 - A PhD student who has reached their confirmation milestone (i.e., in their second year or above)

-- Review free paper and topical workshop abstracts under the mentorship of a full SPC committee member.
+- Review free paper/poster abstracts, topical workshops and Rising Star Award applications, under the mentorship & supervision of a full SPC committee member.

 - Academic transcript